soravux/scoop/doc/setup.rst

     Keep in mind that this technique is tedious since you must keep your repository organised yourself and remember to use the ``--prefix`` argument.

-    We strongly recommend that you use a `virtualenv <http://pypi.python.org/pypi/virtualenv>`_ alongsite with a `wrapper <http://www.doughellmann.com/projects/virtualenvwrapper/>`_ to help you with this matter.
+    We **strongly** recommend that you use a `virtualenv <http://pypi.python.org/pypi/virtualenv>`_ alongside with a `wrapper <http://www.doughellmann.com/projects/virtualenvwrapper/>`_ instead of manually handling installation paths.
 Please check their documentations for more informations.

 Requirements
 ~~~~~~~~~~~~

+..
+TODO use pyzmq-static dev

 This section installs the requirements needed to run SCOOP::